w3f/Grants-Program/Chess-On-Chain.md

-5: ChessOnchain Governance Model: The governance pallet or Democracy pallet for Chessonchain is designed to give users a say in the decision-making process of the platform.
+5: ChessOnchain Governance Model: The governance pallet  for Chessonchain is designed to give users a say in the decision-making process of the platform.
 This is achieved by implementing a democratic voting system where users can propose and vote on changes to the platform.

 Here's how the Democracy pallet may work for Chessonchain: